Monitoring a Single K8s Cluster

 3

-Example output after executing the above commands:
+Example output after executing the above command:

 Grafana URL: http://10.1.2.3:31999